 Our current locations for dental treatment in Mexico are:

 - Tijuana/San Diego *border-crossing

 - Cabo San Lucus, Mexico *international flight

 - Playa del Carmen, Mexico *international flight

-If you live in the Southwest (CA., AZ, UT, NM, TX), you may be within driving distance of one of our dental offices on the U.S. border.
-Juarez is right on the border of El Paso, TX.
+If you live in the Southwest (California., Arizona, Utah, New Mexico, Texas), you may be within driving distance of one of our dental offices on the U.S. border.
+Juarez is right on the border of El Paso, Texas.